GRADUATE STUDENT GRANTS

 View the Graduate Grant Funding Guidelines ( PDF | Word)

-In July 2012, OAR awarded 7 grants — $13,000 in total — to graduate students pursuing Master’s or Doctoral degrees.
+In June 2013, OAR awarded 10 grants — $17,499 in total — to graduate students pursuing Master’s or Doctoral degrees.
 These grants were awarded to those students whose proposed research best fit with OAR’s research interests and priorities, namely practical research into the daily challenges of autism and related disorders.
+To read more about this year's Graduate Research Grant recipients, please read the official press release.

 about previous research grant winners: